 Tesla second only to BMW now in premium car sales in this key market: Report

-Tesla second only to BMW now in premium car sales in this key market: Report2 min read .
-Updated: 10 Jan 2022, 09:56 AM IST
+Tesla second only to BMW now in premium car sales in this key market: Report

 Tesla is not just leading the EV battle but is now taking the fight to all cars with soaring sales and a robust production plan.